-On arrival in Beijing you will be met by your local expert guide and transferred to your hotel, where you will have some time at leisure to settle in to your new surroundings.
+Welcome to the captivating city of Beijing!!
+On arrival let’s meet our local expert guide and transferred to our hotel, where we will have some time at leisure to settle in to our new surroundings.
 Beijing is rich in cultural heritage, with its history stretching back over three thousand years.
 But Beijing is not just a city of the past; it has seamlessly embraced modernity, showcasing a stunning fusion of contemporary architecture amidst its historical sites in this bustling vibrant city.

-This evening, join your fellow group members and your guide for a welcome meal at a local restaurant.
-Chinese cuisine is an important part of Chinese culture, so this authentic dining experience serves as the perfect introduction to some of the unique tastes and flavours for your first night in China.
+This evening let’s join our fellow group members and our guide for a welcome meal at a local restaurant.
+Chinese cuisine is an integral part of the country's rich culture, so this authentic dining experience serves as the perfect introduction to the unique tastes and aromas that will accompany us on our unforgettable adventure in China.

 Guided Tour of Summer Palace

-This morning enjoy a guided visit to the Summer Palace, a vast ensemble of lakes, gardens and palaces, which served as an imperial garden during the Qing Dynasty.
-Listed as a UNESCO World Heritage Site in 1998, the Summer Palace is a must see for any visitor to Beijing.
-Your guide will give you some free time to have the opportunity to climb up Longevity Hill, which is approximately 60 metres rewarding us with panoramic views of the palace's intricate waterways, charming pavilions, arched bridges, and ancient temples.
+This morning let’s enjoy a guided visit to the Summer Palace.
+This sprawling complex of lush gardens, serene lakes, and majestic palaces once served the Qing Dynasty as its imperial garden.
+Recognized as a UNESCO World Heritage Site in 1998, the Summer Palace is an absolute must-see for anyone exploring Beijing.
+We will also have some free time to have the opportunity to climb up Longevity Hill, which is approximately 60 metres rewarding us with panoramic views of the palace's intricate waterways, charming pavilions, arched bridges, and ancient temples.

 Kung fu lesson